Inside: Some of the weird things that happen when you go gray!

 I have a son who has high-functioning autism.
 He depends on me a lot, and when I first started going gray, it scared him a bit.

-He equated gray hair with old age and imminent death and asked me point-blank if my gray hair meant I was going to die soon.
+He equated gray hair with old age and asked me point-blank if my gray hair meant I was going to die soon.